 Chichen Itza is one of the New Seven Wonders of the World.
 Enough said.
 While the New Wonders were selected based on a vote, for Chichen Itza to be able to earn a place on the list has proved its cultural and historic importance, and to me, I think it’s well deserved.
 Chichen Itza is at the same rank as Machu Picchu, Taj Mahal, Colosseum, Great Wall, Petra, and Christ the Redeemer (plus the Great Pyramid, which holds an honorary status and to be honest, Christ the Redeemer isn’t quite at the level of the others sites, but it was public voting.)
 It is one of the most well-known and recognized sites of Mexico’s pre-Hispanic past.
-Hence, if somehow you ended up traveling to Cancún for the first time, it is almost rude not to put Chichen Itza on your itinerary.
+Hence, if somehow you end up traveling to Cancún for the first time, it is almost rude not to put Chichen Itza on your itinerary.

 Chichen Itza is a place filled with Mayan Secrets.
 Mayan civilization has so much more than a calendar that marked “the end of the world” on December 21, 2012.
 Did you wonder what happened to the Mayans, what they discovered, what is their religion and what they invented?
 The archeological site revealed a lot about this long-lost civilization, where the people who once thought that God made them from corn.
 I will talk a little bit more about it in the next part; but if you are at all interested.
 You have to be here to understand all these first-hand.

 Chichen Itza 101

 Originally, Chichen Itza is buried deeply in a tropical jungle – it was constructed ~600 AD outside a ring of a meteorite crash.
-For centuries, it was a prominent governing, an economic and religious center in the Mayan world.
+For centuries, it was a prominent governing, economic, and religious center in the Mayan world.
 Given the Mayan people disappeared without a trace, the architecture is well-preserved by nature.
 Do the math, the ruins have a history of over 1,500 years.